As seen in:

 Need a helicopter view of putting education on your account executive resume?
 Want more modern resume examples?
 See this guide: How to Put Your Education on a Resume [Tips & Examples]

-How to Put Skills on a Resume for an Executive
+How to Put The Right Skills on a Resume for an Executive

 Executive Resume Sample Skills List